Event-based reconstruction of time-resolved centreline deformation of flapping flags: Benchmark of the algorithm using a simulated stream of events

 The delay of first occurrence $\kindex{t}{loss}$ of a large tip displacement error $\kindex{\delta}{RMS}/L > 0.1$ (\cref{fig:defects_effect}.a) describes how many cycles can be reconstructed accurately before the tip tracking is lost, and a reset is needed.
 For low leak rate values $\kindex{f}{lr} / \kindex{f}{flapping} < 1.20$, notable tip displacement errors do not occur during the first \num{45} flapping cycles.
 When the leak ratio increases from \numrange{1.20}{1.60}, notable tip displacement errors are already identified after \num{3} flapping cycles.
 For a dimensionless leak rate greater than \num{2}, the tip tracking is lost in less than one period.
 Overall, the reconstruction is robust if the leak rate is lower than the characteristic flapping frequency ($\kindex{f}{lr} < \kindex{f}{flapping}$).
 At room temperature, current sensors encounter $\kindex{f}{lr} \approx \qty{0.1}{\hertz}$ \cite{hu_v2e_2021}, yielding a dimensionless leak rate $\kindex{f}{lr} / \kindex{f}{flapping} \approx 0.01$ for flags flapping at $\qty{10}{\hertz}$, which is well below the threshold of accuracy loss.

 Ghost events due to noise can occur due to photon flux variations and electronic noise, especially at low light intensities.
-In the simulation, shot noise events are added to the base stream using a Poisson process with a characteristic rate of $\kindex{f}{snr}$ \cite{prophesee_metavision_2023}.
-The total amount of events $\kindex{N}{evs}$ compared to the noiseless case $\kindex{N}{evs,0}$ quantifies the proportion of meaningless data due to added noise.
+In the simulation, such ghost or shot noise events are random spurious events that are added to the actual stream of events that are triggered by an intensity change.
+They do not affect the occurrence or position of the actual events triggered by an intensity change.
+The random injection of the shot noise events is governed in time by a Poisson process and in space by a random spatial distribution \cite{prophesee_metavision_2023}.
+The average rate of occurrence of the shot noise events is indicated by $\kindex{f}{snr}$.
+The total amount of events $\kindex{N}{evs}$ divided by the number of events in absence of shot noise $\kindex{N}{evs,0}$ is a relative measure of the added noise.
+The shot noise rate \kindex{f}{snr} is normalised by the flapping frequency \kindex{f}{flapping} in \cref{fig:defects_effect}.e-f, to give an idea of the number of spurious events per flapping cycle.
 The tip displacement error stays below one percent for a dimensionless shot noise rate $\kindex{f}{snr}/\kindex{f}{flapping} <35$ (\cref{fig:defects_effect}.d).
-At this noise rate, the events triggered by deformation only represent \qty{51}{\percent} of the total stream ($\kindex{N}{evs} / \kindex{N}{evs,0} = 1.95$).
+At this critical noise rate, the desirable events triggered by deformation only represent \qty{51}{\percent} of the total stream, and \qty{49}{\percent} of the events come from noise ($\kindex{N}{evs} / \kindex{N}{evs,0} = 1.95$).
 This level of noise is extreme and the characteristic shape of the event cloud seen from experimental data in \cref{fig:defects_effect}.b is completely hidden in \cref{fig:defects_effect}.f where $\kindex{f}{snr}/\kindex{f}{flapping} = 10$.

 The order of magnitude of the shot noise rate in current sensors is found around $\kindex{f}{snr} \approx \qty{1}{\hertz}$ \cite{hu_v2e_2021} and can be reduced by cooling \cite{berthelon_effects_2018} and filtering \cite{ding_e-mlb_2023}.
 This rate of shot noise is an order of magnitude lower that the typical flapping frequency of our flags which lies around $\qty{10}{\hertz}$.
 For $\kindex{f}{snr}/\kindex{f}{flapping} \approx 0.1$, the effect of shot noise is minimal.